Daily first-time positivity rates soar: State to 11.08%, Palm Beach County to 10.38%

 Worldwide

 Sweden, which has been doing "herd immunity" no data and is at 8,279.
-Neighboring Norway remained at 421 deaths for the fourth day in a row, as well as 381 more cases.
+Neighboring Norway 8 deaths to rise to 429, as well as 526 more cases.

 Scripps Only Content 2020